posthtml/posthtml-components/readme.md

 If you don't add the props in `<script props>` inside your component, all props will be added as attributes to the first node of your component or to the node with attribute `attributes`.
 More details on this in the next section.

-So by default `<script props>` act as default value, like the `@props` you define with Laravel Blade.
-You can change this behaviour by prepending `computed` or `merge` to the attribute name like shown below.
+So in the `<script props>` you have access to passed props via object `locals`, and you can add any logic you need inside of it.

 Create the component: